List Of Classes

 What to Bring

-- The pistol(s) you will list on your CCW (up to three) and two magazines per pistol
+- The pistol(s) you will list on your CCW (up to three) and four magazines per pistol.
+Why at least four?
+After class you should have two loaded with your defensive rounds and at least two for practice.

 - Eye/ear protection.
 We use earbud radio receivers on the range, so over the ear muffs are recommended.
 However you can use in-ear protection if you prefer and forego the receiver.